HIGH SCHOOL DIPLOMA ONLINE PROGRAM—DETAILS

 Open to Everyone, Everywhere

-Although your diploma will be granted from SVHS, an accredited California high school, it’s not necessary for our students to live in California, or ever have to visit California.
+Although your diploma will be granted from SVHS, an accredited Nevada high school, it’s not necessary for our students to live in Nevada, or ever have to visit Nevada.
 Our courses are open to everyone, everywhere.
 You do not need to be a U.S. citizen in order to earn your high school diploma online from SVHS.
 You can register and earn a high school diploma online from anywhere in the world.

 Open to Everyone, Everywhere..
 All the Time